-Inflammation can be infective or non-infective in origin and can be further subdivided into acute or chronic conjunctivitis.
-This is a worldwide condition that can affect any age group.
+Conjunctivitis is a worldwide condition that can affect any age group.
 There is no gender, ethnic or social preponderance.
-Although it is usually a reasonably minor problem, it can have a considerable impact on lost work time and, very occasionally, can result in permanent or sight-threatening sequelae.
+Although usually a relatively minor problem, conjunctivitis can have a considerable impact on lost work time and, very occasionally, can result in permanent or sight-threatening sequelae.

-If you see a conjunctival problem that is not conjunctivitis, refer to the separate article Conjunctival Problems for more about assessing the conjunctiva and for details on:
+If assessing a conjunctival problem that may not be conjunctivitis, see separate Diagnosing Conjunctival Problems article for more about assessing the conjunctiva and for details on:

 - Conjunctival trauma.